mctran-phi/fanime/README.md

 ## Description

 This is an Anime viewing platform that allows users to view and search for any animes they may find interesting to watch!
+Fnaime is created with Next.js, React.js, Javascript, HTML, and CSS.

 ## Demo